badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 So I set out to make a tool which does the following:

-1. Uses a good GUI like CodeMirror to allow us to paste the content of files
+1. Uses [CodeMirror](http://codemirror.net/) as the editor
 2. Auto-AMDfies the project, lets us know of any errors using JSHint
 3. Requires minors tweaks to get the paste-able result

 # The Solution

-I am happy to present the final solution!
+And I am happy to present the final solution!

+<iframe style="border: 0; width: 100%; min-height: 500px;" src="{{page.demodir}}/index.html"></iframe>

 When you press "Convert", it reads the contents of the file, applies the Javascript below and writes the final result.
 As you can see it leaves out some code that needs to be removed manually.
-I could have fixed that as well, but remembering the XKCD graph I decided it's faster to delete those bits than remove them via code.
+I could have fixed that as well, but remembering the XKCD chart I decided it's faster to delete those bits than remove them via code.

-<iframe style="border: 0; width: 100%; min-height: 500px;" src="{{page.demodir}}/index.html"></iframe>

 > **Note:** <a href="{{page.demodir}}/index.html">If the iframe doesn't work you can visit this page by clicking me.</a>